alanoudalbattah/Animal-Rescue-and-Shelter/README.md

 # Animal Rescue and Shelter - Capstone Project
 This project is the Capstone project for the `Udacity Full-Stack Developer Nanodegree` Program.

+Concepts and the skills summrized by udacity:
+* Coding in Python 3
+* Relational Database Architecture
+* Modeling Data Objects with SQLAlchemy
+* Internet Protocols and Communication
+* Developing a Flask API
+* Authentication and Access
+* Authentication with Auth0
+* Authentication in Flask
+* Role-Based Access Control (RBAC)
+* Testing Flask Applications
+* Deploying Applications

 [Application Heroku Link](http)

 ## Content